elouan50/Heart-4D-Modelling/README.md

 5. Create a new Pull Request.

 ## License
-This project is licensed under the CC1.0.
+This project is licensed under the CC0 1.0.

 ## Acknowledgements

+- Students who worked on this repository: Elouan Colybes & Mathieu Jacq
+- MAny thanks to our supervisor: M.Sc.
+Daniel Voss
+- Link to L. Obermeier study, from which all our data come from: [here](https://ieeexplore.ieee.org/document/10478556)